rekki/supplier-api/documentation/item-api.md

-# REKKI - ITEM API
+# REKKI - CATALOGUE API

 Suppliers can use the Item API to manage their item catalog.